afewell/ovathetap/README.md

 ```
 - **IMPORTANT:** It may take several minutes before the harbor deployment completes.
 Please ensure the harbor deployment is fully running before proceeding with the following verification steps:
   - enter the command `watch kubectl get deployments -n harbor` and wait for all of the deployments to be ready before proceeding
-  - Open a tab in firefox and navigate to the url `https://192.168.49.2:30003` and verify the harbor login page is displayed
+  - Open a tab in firefox and navigate to the url `https://harbor.tanzu.demo:30003` and verify the harbor login page is displayed
-    - If you cannot access the harbor interface, please see the [Troubleshooting Harbor Install](#troubleshooting-harbor-install) section below
+  - Add the harbor login screen to firefox bookmarks toolbar
+  - Navigate to manage bookmarks, and remove "Getting Started" from the bookmarks toolbar
   - Login to the harbor web interface with the username `admin` and password `Harbor12345`
-  - Verify you can also login from your terminal with the command `docker login 192.168.49.2:30003` - enter the username `admin` and password `Harbor12345` when prompted.
+  - Verify you can also login from your terminal with the command `docker login harbor.tanzu.demo:30003` - enter the username `admin` and password `Harbor12345` when prompted.
   - If any of these steps do not work, wait a few minutes and try again.
 Ensure these verification steps work before proceeding.
+ - If you cannot access the harbor interface after several minutes, please see the [Troubleshooting Harbor Install](#troubleshooting-harbor-install) section below

 #### Troubleshooting Harbor Install